fpjentzsch/reconos.github.io/tutorials/project_build/index.md

 ### Compile Linux Kernel

 After we have compiled U-Boot, we can proceed with Linux.
-You will see, that cross-compiling your own kernel is easier than you might thought, since we will just use the default configuration.
+You will see, that cross-compiling your own kernel is easier than you might think, since we will just use the default configuration.
 If you wish, you can adjust the configuration to your needs before compilation.